mirror/dd-wrt/src/router/python/Doc/library/contextlib.rst

    is hardwired to stdout.

    For example, the output of :func:`help` normally is sent to *sys.stdout*.
-   You can capture that output in a string by redirecting the output to a :class:`io.StringIO` object::
+   You can capture that output in a string by redirecting the output to an :class:`io.StringIO` object::

         f = io.StringIO()